BlindDev-cloud/Laravel-Online-Store/README.md

 # Laravel-Online-Store
 ## Description:
-This is a simple online store project for my diploma
+This is a simple online store.
+It uses React and Laravel
 ## Project building:
 1. cp .env.example .env
 2. docker compose up --build -d
-3. docker compose exec -it app bash
-	1) php artisan migrate